 When Windows 10 have some problems with registry files (in case of corruption, accidental deletion etc.), the system offers a simple way to restore the registry from automatically created backup.
-In this guide we will show you how to restore the registry in Windows 10 from a backup or system restore point (VSS snapshots) created earlier.
+In this guide we will show you how to Restore Windows 10 Registry from a backup or system restore point (VSS snapshots) that were created earlier.

-How to Restore Windows 10 Registry from Backup/Restore Point
+Regback: How to Restore Registry from Backup in Windows 10

-The system automatically saves a backup copy of Windows 10 registry in the folder %windir%\System32\config\RegBack\.
+The system automatically saves a Windows 10 backup copy of registry to this location %windir%\System32\config\RegBack\.

 Each branch of the registry hive is stored in a separate file.
-There are 5 files total (in parentheses indicate the registry branch that is stored in a file):
+There are 5 files total in this location (in parentheses indicate the registry branch that is stored in a file):